 XJ music Demos + Artwork

-Musical Proof of Concept
+Musical Proof of Concept, 2023

-XJ Music wasn’t built around songs.
+XJ music wasn’t built around songs.
 It was built around systems that generate music endlessly—collaborating with real artists to produce streams that never repeat, never loop, and never truly end.

 Each “project” below represents a channel: a living musical identity shaped by human performers, compositional rules, and generative logic.
 Alongside each channel is a visual world—artwork designed to match the emotional tone of the music it produces.